Stinson-Moss/Lands-Of-Eden-Web-Service/README.md

 - Developed an intuitive UI for managing cross-platform identities
 - Established secure session management with proper encryption and cookie handling
 - Built with scalability in mind to handle growing user base

-## 🌟 Why Eden?

-Eden bridges the gap between gaming platforms and community management.
-For our Roblox game, we wanted to create a seamless community experience that extends beyond the game itself.
-With Eden:

-- Players can manage their communities from anywhere - in-game, on Discord, or via our website
-- Community leaders experience minimal friction when organizing their groups
-- The cross-platform identity system ensures consistent user experience across all touchpoints
-- Communities thrive with tools that work wherever our players are

-Eden eliminates the traditional boundaries between platforms, creating a unified community management system that follows players wherever they go.

----

 ***This project is still in development.***